Specialist in Housing Credit Management

 SHCM CEU Webinar: Emerging Trends in Tax Credit

-The SHCM CEU Webinar will be held in November 2019.
+The SHCM CEU Webinar will be held on November 19, 2019 from 2:00 - 4:00 PM Eastern.
 This webinar is free to all SHCM credential holders.
-Check back for the date soon.

 Don't Forget to Claim Your Digital Badge!